-In order to graduate, students must complete the required application for degree for each program they will complete (e.g., a dual degree MLIS & CARST student will complete two applications for degree).
-Ms. Rozas sends an email with specific directions and examples to the SIS-O list approximately 5-6 weeks prior to the Graduate School deadlines for the degree applications.
-For example, if the Graduate School deadline for the fall 1 term is September 1, Ms. Rozas will send the directions in early August.
+In order to graduate, students must complete the required application for degree for each program they will complete (e.g., a dual degree MLIS & CSLIB student will complete two applications for degree).
+Ms. Rozas sends an email with specific directions and examples to the SIS list approximately 5-6 weeks prior to the Graduate School deadlines for the degree applications.
+For example, if the Graduate School deadline for a fall semester is September 1, Ms. Rozas will send the directions in early August.

-Please note: If you will not be actively enrolled the term you plan on graduating, you will be applying as a degree only candidate.
+Please note: If you will not be actively enrolled the semester you plan on graduating, you will be applying as a degree only candidate.

-LSU holds three commencement ceremonies per year in December (Fall 1 & Fall 2), May (Spring 1 & Spring 2), and August (Summer 1 & Summer 2).
+LSU holds three commencement ceremonies per year in December (Fall), May (Spring), and August (Summer).
 You can find more detailed information about the ceremony, directions on purchasing a cap, gown and hood, and other related information at the LSU Commencement website.